KizMistry/Yoga-Utopia/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Yoga Utopia.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to stay connected via social media

 ![Footer](/assets/readme-media/footer.png)

 - __The Yoga Page__

-  - The Yoga page contains an indepth description of Yoga, it's history and the benefits it provides.
+  - The Yoga page contains an indepth description of Yoga, its history and the benefits it provides.
   - The page also includes a Yoga for beginners YouTube video that can be played.
   - The page is responsive to all screen sizes and will adjust the size of the YouTube video accordingly.
-  - This will provide the user with educational information about yoga and also provide visual and audible content they can watch and/or listen to while they practise yoga.
+  - This will provide the user with educational information about yoga and also provide visual and audible content they can watch and/or listen to while they practice yoga.

 ![Yoga](/assets/readme-media/yoga-page.png)

 - __The Meditation Page__

-  - The Meditation page contains an indepth description of Meditation, it's history and the benefits it provides.
+  - The Meditation page contains an indepth description of Meditation, its history and the benefits it provides.
   - The page also includes a Meditation for beginners YouTube video that can be played.
   - The page is responsive to all screen sizes and will adjust the size of the YouTube video accordingly.
-  - This will provide the user with educational information about meditation and also provide visual and audible content they can watch and/or listen to while they practise meditation.
+  - This will provide the user with educational information about meditation and also provide visual and audible content they can watch and/or listen to while they practice meditation.

 ![Meditation](/assets/readme-media/meditation-page.png)